CONSELF/conselfcae-dev/README.md

 # CONSELFcloud #

-CONSELFcloud represent a customization made by CONSELF of OpenFOAM in order to adapt it to CLOUD environment.
+CONSELFcloud represent a customization made by CONSELF of OpenFOAM® in order to adapt it to CLOUD environment.

 ### How can I install it? ###